-- For the year ended December 31, 2018, the Bank registered a net income of P9.6 billion, P1.4 billion or 17.1% higher than the P8.2 billion net income for the same period last year on account of substantial improvements in core income primarily net interest income and gains from the sale of foreclosed assets. - Net interest income totaled P27.0 billion, higher by 22.7% or P5.0 billion compared to the same period last year mainly due to the expansion in the loan and investment securities portfolio which accounted for the P7.5 billion and P1.5 billion increase in interest income, respectively.
+- For the year ended December 31, 2018, the Bank registered a net income of P9.6 billion, which was P1.4 billion or 17.4% higher than the P8.2 billion net income for the same period last year on account of substantial improvements in core income primarily net interest income and gains from the sale of foreclosed assets. - Net interest income totaled P27.1 billion, higher by 23.0% or P22.0 billion compared to the same period last year mainly due to the expansion in the loan and investment securities portfolio which accounted for the P7.5 billion and P1.5 billion increase in interest income, respectively.
 This was partly offset by the decrease in interest income of deposits with banks and others by P0.5 billion.
-Total interest income increased by 30.4% or P8.4 billion from P27.6 billion to P36.0 billion.
-Total interest expense however, was also higher at P9.0 billion or by 63.6% or by P3.5 billion from P5.5 billion last year. - Other income increased significantly to P8.4 billion compared to P7.1 billion for the same period last year mainly due to higher net gain on sale or exchange of assets by P1.9 billion and improvement in miscellaneous income by P0.5 billion partly offset by P0.4 billion decline in trading and investment securities gains and of P0.7 billion decrease in foreign exchange gain. - Net service fees and commission income stood at P3.5 billion, 8.9% or P0.3 billion higher compared the same period last year.
-The minimal growth was attributed to lower levels of underwriting and investment banking fees. - Administrative and other operating expenses amounted to P25.5 billion for the year ended December 31, 2018.

-- On April 26, 2018, the BOD of PNB and its subsidiary, PNB Holdings, approved the exchange of all their holdings in PNB General Insurance (PNB Gen), a subsidiary, for shares in Allied Bankers Insurance Corporation (ABIC), an affiliate.
-As a result, the Group reclassified all the assets and liabilities of PNB Gen to 'Assets of disposal group classified as held for sale' and 'Liabilities of disposal group classified as held for sale', respectively, in the consolidated statement of financial position.
-With PNB Gen being classified as a discontinued operation in 2018, the comparative consolidated statement of income and comprehensive income and cash flow in 2017 have been re-presented to show the discontinued operations separately from the continued operations. - Total Comprehensive Income for the year ended December 31, 2018 amounted to P8.1 billion.
+Total interest income increased by 30.6%, or P8.4 billion, from P27.6 billion to P36.0 billion.
+Total interest expense however, was also higher by 61% at P8.9 billion, or P3.4 billion from P5.5 billion last year. - Other income increased significantly to P8.4 billion compared to P7.1 billion for the same period last year mainly due to higher net gain on sale or exchange of assets by P1.9 billion and improvement in miscellaneous income by P0.5 billion partly offset by a P0.4 billion decline in trading and investment securities gains and of P0.7 billion decrease in FX gain. - Net service fees and commission income stood at P3.5 billion, 11.7% or P361 million higher compared the same period last year.
+The minimal growth was attributed to lower levels of underwriting and investment banking fees. - Administrative and other operating expenses amounted to P25.5 billion for the year ended December 31, 2018. - On April 26, 2018, the BOD of PNB and its subsidiary, PNB Holdings, approved the exchange of all their holdings in PNB General Insurance (PNB Gen), a subsidiary, for shares in ABIC, an affiliate.
+As a result, the Group reclassified all the assets and liabilities of PNB Gen to :Assets of disposal group classified as held for saleø and :Liabilities of disposal group classified as held for saleø respectively, in the consolidated statement of financial position of the Bank.
+With PNB Gen being classified as a discontinued operation in 2018, the comparative consolidated statement of income and comprehensive income and cash flow in 2017 have been re-presented to show the discontinued operations separately from the continued operations. - Total Comprehensive Income for the year ended December 31, 2018 amounted to P7.8 billion.